i-am-sultan/RemoteMigrationApp/app/readme.txt

+Note:
+change the credentials in schedule_jobs_in_postgres();
+make sure to disable all the triggers in templatedb

 How to start migration:

 1. Fill all the required credentials in the google sheet(Make sure it's the clone oracle VM only, not live ones :( )